 1. Track samples with your eyes closed (almost)

 With Riffyn Nexus, you can track your samples systematically and name samples automatically with a formula.
 You can even create aliases to simplify naming conventions when names can become confusingly long — for example, submitting a fermentation sample for HPLC analysis.
 In other words, you can have your cake and eat it too — all your samples, regardless of name, are automatically and uniquely tracked through Riffyn’s process genealogy for all eternity so both you and your AI companions can digest them.
-Now you can stop running a weakly seance to determine what’s actually inside that “Sample001” or “Tank 1 - R1.”.
+Now you can stop running a weekly seance to determine what’s actually inside that “Sample001” or “Tank 1 - R1.”.

 2. Make complex 50+ page protocols a thing of the past

-It is impossible to track what you or team-mate has done by pouring through complex, 50 page protocols — especially if they don’t exist in a digital format.
+It is impossible to track what you or team-mate has done by poring through complex, 50 page protocols — especially if they don’t exist in a digital format.
 With Riffyn Nexus, you no longer have to search through protocols and notebooks to figure out how something was done.
 Instead, you can see experimental data right next to all your processing parameters, formulas, and procedural details — including videos demonstrating how to perform a specific task.
 It’s true that you’ll lose out on the sleep aid of reading dozens of pages of scintillating procedures before bed.
 But, you’ll rest soundly, knowing that your workflow is captured completely, accurately, and permanently in an easy-to-use visual format.

 3. Take the pain out of plate transfers